 We couldn’t let one state get away without an honorable mention.
 The Pelican State has 8,000 square miles of water.
 Many believe the state was essentially designed for ducks.
 That’s why it stands out for us as the best state for a cast-and-blast adventure.
 From coastal marshes to flooded grain fields and flooded timber, you can hunt a hundred different ways and catch fish along the way.

-Over the last few years, an average of 636,800 ducks have been harvested annually, with just under 40,000 licensed waterfowl hunters going after them.
+2024 was a banner year for Louisiana duck hunters, bagging over 1.2 million ducks and each hunter averaging over 21 ducks for the season.
 There’s no shortage of public lands available, so access isn’t going to be the challenge.
 Deciding whether you want to fish more or shoot more might be the only hard decision you’ll have to make down here.

 Take a closer look at Louisiana: